 3. Sake (Japanese Rice Wine)

-Japanese use sake for cooking, just like how you would with wine.
-Pronounced as SAH-keh, sake is made from rice and water through a brewing process like beer.
-We use it as marinades for meat and fish to tenderize and to remove their smell.
-It also adds umami and a naturally sweet flavor to a dish.
-Compared to Chinese Shaoxing wine, sake is more delicate and mild, so it is suitable for soups, sauces and simmered dishes.
+Japanese use sake for cooking, similar to how wine is used in Western cuisine.
+Pronounced as SAH-keh, sake is made from rice and water through a brewing process similar to beer.
+It is used as a marinade for meat and fish to tenderize them and remove their smell.
+Additionally, sake adds umami and a naturally sweet flavor to dishes.
+Compared to Chinese Shaoxing wine, sake is more delicate and mild, making it suitable for soups, sauces, and simmered dishes.

-Substitute: If you can’t find sake or cooking sake, you can substitute with dry sherry or Chinese rice wine, but bear in mind that they are stronger in taste.
-If you cannot consume alcohol in your cooking, you can simply omit sake, or replace it with water or broth.
+Substitute: If you can’t find sake or cooking sake, you can use dry sherry or Chinese rice wine as substitutes, but keep in mind that they have stronger flavors.
+If you prefer not to use alcohol in your cooking, you can simply omit sake or replace it with water or broth.

 Where to buy: You can find inexpensive bottles ($5-8 shown above) at the alcohol section in Japanese or Asian grocery stores.
 Nowadays, WholeFoods Market and even Target also carry sake in their alcohol department.
 Some well-stocked liquor stores do carry sake as well.